 Even though this contention is well understood, most partners continue to fail each other.
 You know why?
-In broken or failed relationships, both people continue to assert how much or what all they are already doing for the other.
+In broken or failed relationships, both people continue to assert what and how much they are already doing for the other.
 They can write a thesis on how their partner even fails to reciprocate, much less initiate.
-There are no confusions there.
+There is no confusion there.
 Both are clear on what the other person is not doing.

 This will make the other person think about and synthesize their expectations from you.
 Plus, you’ll know exactly what the seabird needs and how it wishes to be entertained.
 Even though we want to love and to be loved, the truth is, each one of us wants to be loved differently, in our own way.
 Gestures or words that may mean nothing to you could make your partner’s heart flutter.
 But, you won’t know until you ask and understand how he or she aspires to be loved.
-You may want to read- How to make a relationship last?
+You may want to read – Skills to make a relationship last.